 Real Estate Transactions

-Represented multifamily property developer in separate sales of three Houston-area apartment complexes and acquisition of tract for future multifamily development.
+Represented multifamily property developer in separate sales of three Houston-area apartment complexes and acquisition of a tract for future multifamily development.

 Represented specialty engineering firm in sale-leaseback of headquarters complex and other facilities for $39 million.